PEMF for Sleep: The Science, The Best Devices & My Weekly Plan

 PEMF for sleep: mats

-PEMF mats are awesome for sleep because they support your whole body while you’re lying down.
+PEMF mats are fantastic for sleep because they support your whole body while you’re lying down.
 They are the most obvious choice.
 You can put them below your mattress or directly lie down on them.

 2. PEMF Pillows

-PEMF for sleep: HealthyLine Tao Pillow
+PEMF for Sleep: TAO Matrix Pillow

 PEMF pillows are a popular choice for enhancing sleep with PEMF therapy.
 The reason is quite obvious: they are pillows!